GoogleCloudPlatform/django-demo-app-unicodex/docs/zz_debugging.md

 *So what did we just do?*

 We installed a pre-compiled PostgreSQL database adapter, [psycopg2-binary](https://pypi.org/project/psycopg2-binary/).
 We then started up the `cloud_sql_proxy` in a new tab.
 Finally, we ran a tiny bit of Python that used the used the PostgreSQL adapter and created a connection using our DATABASE_URL variable.

+---

+Did you encounter a different problem?
+[Log an issue](https://github.com/GoogleCloudPlatform/django-demo-app-unicodex/issues)

+---